Arena Blog

 Sampson knows PLM like Kirov and Bolshoi know ballet.
 And when he’s protected Swan Valley Medical from the evil black swans of product error and shipping delays, he’s defining new best practices to maximize his PLM investment.

-Manufacturers, such as Swan Valley Medical, rely on managing their bill of materials (BOM) in a watertight manner.
+Manufacturers, such as Swan Valley Medical, rely on managing their as built bill of materials in a watertight manner.
 This can include a comprehensive list of parts (numbers and revisions), items, assemblies and sub-assemblies.
 Oftentimes it is considered as the recipe or shopping list for creating a final product.

 A BOM explains what to buy, how to buy, and where to buy, and includes instructions for how to assemble the product.